deeplearning4j/deeplearning4j/index.md

 Neural networks are a set of algorithms, modeled after the human brain, that are designed to recognize patterns.
 They are sensors: a form of machine perception.
 Deep learning is a name for a certain type of stacked neural network composed of several node layers.
 Each layer's output is simultaneously the subsequent layer's input, starting from an initial input layer.

 Deep-learning networks are distinguished from the more commonplace single-hidden-layer neural networks by their depth; that is, the number of node layers through which data is passed in a multistep process of pattern recognition.
-Three or more intermediate layers between input and output is deep learning.
+Three or more including input and output is deep learning.
 Anything less is simply machine learning.

 In deep-learning networks, each layer of nodes -- the functional equivalent of biological neurons -- is pre-trained on a distinct set of features based on the previous layer's outputs.
 This makes deep-learning networks capable of  handling very complex data sets, including [nonlinear functions](https://en.wikipedia.org/wiki/Nonlinear_system).
 Above all, they are capable of discovering latent structures within unstructured data, which is the vast majority of data in the world.